German Village: Retail

 The neighborhood is home to one of the world's largest producers of stained glass, the Franklin Art Glass Studios Inc., as well as several art galleries including the Archive Gallery, Hawk Galleries, Keny Gallery, and Kight Studio 551.
 Shops catering to European-imported retail include Caterina Ltd.

-German Village is houses a few unique shops including the 32-room The Book Loft of German Village, a pre-Civil War-era style bookstore; Hausfrau Haven–a wine and gift shop; and several art galleries.
-There are also some import shops, which once included Caterina's Ltd., selling European housewares, but is now permanently closed.
+German Village houses a few unique shops including the 32-room The Book Loft of German Village, a pre-Civil War-era style bookstore.

 Miscellaneous

 America's Great Places

 In 2011, German Village was named as one of America's Great Places in the Neighborhoods category by the American Planning Association.
 Their description reads, "Unpretentious, renovated houses and cottages stand shoulder to shoulder.
 Small, meticulously maintained front yards front tree-lined streets with brick sidewalks and cultivated village planters.
 Small businesses and storefronts with eye-catching displays and the aroma of culinary delights draw in passing pedestrians.
 German Village has remained true to its mid-19th century history, architecture, and character despite periods of disinvestment, decline, and near ruin.".